Availity/sdk-js/packages/api-core/src/resources/README.md

 * [AvLogMessage](#AvLogMessage)

 ## Intro
-To see the details for configuring the resources see [AvApi](../README.md).
+View [AvApi](../README.md) to see the details for configuring API definitions.

 ### AvUser

-Get information about current logged-in user.
+Get information about current logged in user.

 #### Methods

 ##### `me()`
-Helper function that returns information about logged-in user.
+Helper function that returns information about logged in user.

 ### AvRegions
-Gets the logged-in user's current selected region as well as the regions the user is associated with.
+Gets the logged in user's current selected region as well as the regions the user is associated with.

 #### Methods

 ##### `getRegions(config)`
-Get regions for logged-in user.
+Get regions for logged in user.

 ##### `getCurrentRegion()`
-Returns just the current region for the logged-in user.
+Returns just the current region for the logged in user.

 ### AvPermissions
-Get permissions belonging to the logged-in user.
+Get permissions belonging to the logged in user.

 ### AvUserPermissions
-Get permissions as well as resources of the logged-in user.
+Get permissions as well as resources of the logged in user.

 ### AvSpaces
 Get metadata for the various content types for the Spaces platform.